Explorer09/cpustress-ubcd/cpustress/readme.txt

 couldn't read this README.
 $ 7z x "./path/to/file/cpustress-develop.7z"

-Extract the ./build tar archive and the initrd.gz file:
+Extract the ./build tar archive and the initrd.xz file:
 $ cd cpustress-develop
 $ tar xvJf build.txz
 $ cd build
-$ cp ../initrd.gz .
+$ cp ../initrd.xz .
 $ ./extract

-Now you can edit the files in ./build-initrd/ and remaster the initrd.gz with the ./build script.
+Now you can edit the files in ./build-initrd/ and remaster the initrd.xz with the ./build script.

 ./build-initrd/usr/local/bin/ (/usr/local/bin/ directory in the image) contains